xtendui/xtendui/src/gatsby/markdown/components/addons/navigation/nav-sides.md

 ## Usage

 [[notePrimary]]
-| This addon uses [mouse follow](/components/addons/animation/mouse-follow).
-Visit the component page to import javascript and customize.
+| This addon uses [mouse follow](/components/addons/animation/mouse-follow) see documentation to import javascript and customize.

 #### Toggle